superfast15/market-monitor/README.md

   minutes (or rarely skip one) during heavy load.
 Fine for periodic checks; don't rely on a reading at the exact closing bell.
 - **API limits.** The Twelve Data free tier allows ~8 requests/minute and a daily cap.
-The script spaces its calls out to stay under the per-minute limit; if you grow the watchlist a lot, keep the daily cap in mind.
+Each ticker now uses **two** calls per run (the quote + the 200-day average), plus one for VIX.
+The script spaces calls out to stay under the per-minute limit;
+  if you grow the watchlist a lot, keep the daily cap in mind.
 - **Invalid tickers** are skipped with an error line in the run log rather than crashing the whole run.